BenjaminSMoss/Sheets-main-data-csv/README.md

 # Sheets-main-data-csv
-Essential data from the La,Rh;STO sheets project
+Essential data from the La,Rh;STO sheets project in CSV format

-XPS data shows raw EB folowed by EB after C 1s calibration to 284.8 eV
+XPS data shows raw EB folowed by EB after C 1s calibration to 284.8 eV.
+O 1s is provided with the VB data to faciliate core line separation analysis.

 In DFT STO, Rh:STO and La,Rh:STO all have differnt VB minima due to the introduction of new states.
 Thus all have different 0K Ef positions